-Now I have to warn you in advance this is a no BS zone.
-So i will be telling you like it really is in an effort to cut through all the myths and misunderstandings out there about what good singing is, and what you can do to reduce the time it takes to grow your singing voice.
+Now, I have to warn you in advance that this is a no BS zone.
+So I will be telling it like it really is in an effort to cut through all the myths and misunderstandings out there about what good singing is, and what you can do to reduce the time it takes to grow your singing voice.

-The answer is yes everyone can learn to improve there vocal abilities but not every voice is capable of matching their favourite artists high notes or power notes.
+The answer is yes!
+Everyone can learn to improve their vocal abilities, but not every voice is capable of matching their favourite artist’s high notes or power notes.

 Let me explain.
-Your maximum vocal potential is decided at birth through the combination of your Mum and Dads DNA I.E (the genetic traits that are responsible for deciding hair colour, body shape) etc.
+Your maximum vocal potential is decided at birth through the combination of your mum’s and your dad’s DNA (the genetic traits that are responsible for deciding hair colour, body shape and overall muscle tone, etc.).

-How dose my families DNA affect my voice?
+How does my family’s DNA affect my voice?

-Famous singers, Beyonce, Whitney Houston, James Brown, Alex Rose, Steven Tyler etc all have one thing in common they have vocal chords that are naturally thicker and longer than the average person.
+Famous singers like Beyonce, Whitney Houston, James Brown, Alex Rose and Steven Tyler all have one thing in common.
+They have vocal cords that are naturally thicker and longer than the average person’s.
 This would have made their vocal progress and development a lot easier!
-In fact when you see your favourite star hitting their higher notes the reason they make it look so easy comes down to the enormous strength they have developed in their singing muscles.
+In fact, when you see your favourite star hitting their higher notes, the reason they make it look so easy comes down to the enormous strength they have developed in their singing muscles.

-We will cover the mechanics of singing in more detail in latter posts and this will also include the role of the various tendons and ligaments and cartilages that work together to anchor the voice , which the vocal chords rely on to remain stable as they thin down to reach higher notes.
+We will cover the mechanics of singing in more detail in later posts and this will also include the role of the various tendons, ligaments and cartilages that work together to anchor the voice.
+Vocal cords rely on these things to remain stable as they thin down to reach higher notes.

-The diagnostic session is invaluable to the student and the coach because every bodies voice is different there are no two vocal chords and vocal anatomies that are exactly the same.
-In this instance a coaches job is to understand and diagnose the voice of their students and design a custom made programme to help them balance the various areas of there voice and gradually condition and strengthen the vocal chords to be able to operate under greater levels of healthy exertion at the chords.
-Everyone can learn to sing and improve there vocal abilities, the coaches job is to help each singer understand their genetic vocal potential and design a customised programme to help each singer reach their full genetic potential.
-This programme should also include exercises to discover their own unique singing voice.
-After all it would be a boring world if everybody sounded the same as there favourite singer wouldn’t it?
+The diagnostic session is invaluable to the student and the coach because everybody’s voice is different.
+There are no two vocal cords and vocal anatomies that are exactly the same.
+In this instance a coach’s job is to understand and diagnose the voices of their students and design a custom made programme to help them balance the various areas of their voice.
+Vocal cords need to be gradually conditioned and strengthened to be able to operate under greater levels of healthy exertion.